Quick Start Guide¶

 The gigaspatial

-) to manage paths, API keys, and other settings.
-You can customize the configuration as needed.
+package uses a unified configuration system to manage paths, API keys, and other settings.

 BRONZE_DIR=/path/to/your/bronze_tier_data